Planning and flood risk

 Surface water management planning advice

-We offer a charged service for providing detailed planning advice, which is provided through an agreement between a developer and Dorset Council.
+We offer a charged service for providing detailed pre-planning advice which is provided through an agreement between ourselves and the Developer.

-Dorset Council actively encourages all applicants to discuss their proposal with the Flood Risk Management team before submitting a planning application to the local planning authority.
+We encourage all applicants to discuss their proposal with us before submitting a planning application to our colleagues in the planning team.
 An awareness of local flooding mechanisms and expectations will result in a better chance of a successful outcome and help to speed up the decision-making process after submission.

 See our planning advice for surface water management for further information and charging arrangements.